 In the past, it was believed that a low protein diet was essential

-in controlling Chronic Renal Failure (CRF).
+in controlling Chronic Kidney Failure (CRF).
 The idea behind this

 is to cut down on the kidneys' load.
 However, studies done on dogs

-in renal failure, show that a low protein diet did not help the
+in kidney failure, show that a low protein diet did not help the

 GFR or BUN of said dogs.
 Since cats have an even higher protein